 Five (5) weeks

-A vacation schedule will be posted each year, with vacation dates based on: employee requested dates; whether an employee is salary or wage; seniority; maintaining necessary coverage; and approval by direct supervisor.
+A vacation schedule will be posted each year, with vacation dates bases on: employee requested dates; whether an employee is salary or wage; maintaining necessary coverage; and approval by direct supervisor.

 All paid vacation time must be taken within twelve (12) months from the time that the vacation was earned, except where prior approval has been granted in writing by the employer.
 Total deferred vacation shall not exceed 10 vacation days and must be used in the next twelve months or be forfeited.

 Employees are normally entitled to receive their vacations in an unbroken period, unless agreed upon in advance with the Director.
 Employees are encouraged to take their vacation time throughout the year, instead of all at the end of the year.
 If an employee wishes to take vacation time at the end of the calendar year, they must be prepared for the possibility of not being approved for this time based on the need for coverage at the library.